dhanesh-kh/hexo/source/_posts/hello-world.md

 <a name="introduction"></a>
 ## Introduction
-<p id="Intro">A dedicated platform for NJIT students to buy and sell textbooks, lab coats,PC parts, and more — essentially a student-only version of Craigslist.</p>
+<p id="Intro">A dedicated platform for NJIT students to <strong>buy and sell</strong> textbooks, lab coats,PC parts, and more — essentially a student-only version of Craigslist.</p>

 ## Guidelines for Development and Deployment